The 5 Best Donut Shops in Minneapolis

 Come for this donut dish, but don't forget to savor the history, too: Hi-Lo is an historic 1957 Fodero dining car (aka diner), recently moved from its Pennsylvania location to Minnesota to spare its demolition and preserve a beloved piece of Americana.
 It is one of only a handful of Fodero diners that remain in existence; one of only two not on the East Coast (with the other being in Rochester, NY).

-Our favorite donut: pictured above, The Notorious P.I.G.!
+Pictured above, The Notorious P.I.G.!
 A citrus-glazed donut is piled high with Cuban pulled pork, a sunny side up egg, black bean and sweet corn salsa, seasoned sour cream and cilantro.

 Pin this post for your next trip to Minneapolis!